royward/pseudo-double/README.md

 # pseudo-double

-A relatively fast C and C++ 64 bit floating point library written using only integer operations for cross platform consistency.
+A relatively fast C, C++ and Rust 64 bit floating point library written using only integer operations for cross platform consistency.

 # Overview